 Kumbheshwor Temple Complex,Patan

 It is a pagoda-style temple with five stories.
 The temple is renowned for its magnificent woodcarvings and beautiful proportions.
-Kumbheshwor Temple Complex (which includes the Kumbheshwor Temple and the Banglamukhi Temple) complex is often ignored by Tourists visiting Patan Durbar Square and Golden Temple.
+The Kumbheshwor Temple Complex (which includes the Kumbheshwor Temple and the Banglamukhi Temple) complex is often ignored by Tourists visiting Patan Durbar Square and Golden Temple.

 Ashoka Stupas